-You may delay taking your retirement benefits from the Scheme until after your NRD.
+With the consent of the Employer, you may delay taking your retirement benefits from the Scheme until after your NRA.

-At your NRD you will have the option to either:
+At your NRA you will have the option to either:

-continue to pay contributions (or continue to participate in Salary Sacrifice) and build up further benefits; or stop paying contributions (or leave Salary Sacrifice).
+- continue to pay contributions (or continue to participate in Salary Sacrifice) and build up further benefits; or - stop paying contributions (or leave Salary Sacrifice).